Burned boy left untreated for months

-Officers stumbled across the two-year-old boy while investigating a car crash near his home in Cannons Creek in Porirua, north of Wellington, in August - at least eight months after they believe he suffered the injuries, Detective Senior Sergeant Neil Holden said yesterday.
+Officers stumbled across the two-year-old boy while investigating a car crash near his home in Cannons Creek in August - at least eight months after they believe he suffered the injuries, Detective Senior Sergeant Neil Holden said yesterday.

 The boy's 31-year-old mother was arrested by the Wellington district child protection team last month.

-The woman denied causing the injuries and claimed they were accidental, APNZ reported.
+The woman has denied causing the injuries and claimed they were accidental, APNZ reported.

-The boy was taken into Child, Youth and Family care - along with his 3-month-old sibling - and faced extensive surgery to repair the damage to his hands.
+The boy was taken into Child, Youth and Family care - along with his 3-month-old sibling - and faces extensive surgery to repair the damage to his hands.

-The woman, who had name suppression, appeared in Porirua District Court today and was remanded until December.
+The woman, who has name suppression, appeared in Porirua District Court today and was remanded until December.

 - © Fairfax NZ News